chenlonggang/Adaptive-CSA/README.md

 			   and sequence-decode diffs not very much,so decoding from right or left side will not help a lot,so,forget it!
 	2014.10.9: getValue for Phi is OK now...
 	2014.10.9: Boundary function is finshed,but is right?
+	2014.10.10:Boundary function seems right,because countSearch2 seems right.
+	           next we need compare the results of counfSearch and countSearch2. countSearch is a baseline,it's absolutely right!